arenaxr/arena-services-docker/README.md

  ./init.sh
 ```

-The init script will generate configuration files (from the templates in [conf/templates](conf/templates)) for the services using the hostname and email configured in [environment.env](environment.env), and attempt to create certificates using letsencrypt. **If letsencrypt fails, it will create a self-signed certificate that can be used for testing purposes**.
+The init script will generate configuration files (from the templates in [conf/templates](conf/templates)) for the services using the hostname and email configured in [.env](.env), and attempt to create certificates using letsencrypt. **If letsencrypt fails, it will create a self-signed certificate that can be used for testing purposes**.

 * Note: you might need to execute ```sudo  docker-compose up -d``` if your user does not have permissions to access the docker service.